Diamond Jubilee Concert: Broadcasting

 The concert was broadcast live on BBC One, BBC One HD and BBC Radio 2.
 American broadcaster ABC showed highlights the following day after as Concert for the Queen: A Diamond Jubilee Celebration With Katie Couric as well as an encore airing on 9 June.
 Broadcasting unions announced in April 2012 that they would ballot their members over taking strike action due to an ongoing pay dispute with the BBC, leading to media speculation that the BBC coverage of the concert could be affected.
-It was later confirmed that the BBC's coverage wouldn't be affected by any strikes.
+It was later confirmed that the BBC's coverage would not be affected by any strikes.
 It aired on 5 June on CBC television in Canada.
 BBC Entertainment showed the concert on 8 June in Latin America.

 The concert aired from 19:30 until approximately 23:00 UK time.
 In the UK the programme was seen by an average of 15.32 million viewers on BBC One, making it the 6th highest UK TV audience of 2012, but peaking near 17 million.

 For the ABC broadcast the following aired: